jpmontano/unicorn/README.md

 unicorn
 =======

-Animatedly democratizing C# and facilitating Unity.
-All in three dimensions.
+Animatedly democratizing with C# to facilitate Unity.
+All in the language of three dimensions.